zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/tutorial-bulk-operations.md

 ---

 ## Definition
-Bulk operation methods give you additional flexibility by allowing to customize options such as primary key, columns, include childs entities and more.
+Bulk operations method gives you additional flexibility by allowing to customize options such as primary key, columns, include childs entities and more.

 They are also faster than BulkSaveChanges since they don’t use the ChangeTracker and doesn’t call the DetectChanges method.